RobotJiang/stockroll/README.md

     $ gem install stockroll

 ## Usage

 	1. Very simple to use, only type 'stock' in your console and let's fun.

 	2. Type 'stock --help' to view all commands.

-		3. Type 'stock add your_stock_code_xxx' , add stock code into config file.
+	3. Type 'stock add your_stock_code_xxx' , add stock code to display.

-		4. Type 'stock delete your_stock_code_xxx', delete a stock code from config file.
+	4. Type 'stock delete your_stock_code_xxx', delete a existed stock code.

-		5. Type 'stock clear' to clear all stock code from config file.
+	5. Type 'stock clear' to clear all existed stock codes.

-		6. Type 'q' to quit stock.
+	6. Type 'q' or 'Q' to quit stock.

 ## Contributing